Attention-Deficit/Hyperactivity Disorder In Adults

-ADD/ADHD is typically viewed as a childhood disease.
 If you were diagnosed as a child, you likely have some of the symptoms as an adult.
-If you were never diagnosed with ADD/ADHD as a child, you might still experience symptoms as an adult.
+If you were never diagnosed with ADHD as a child, you might still experience symptoms as an adult.

 While often similar, symptoms Attention Deficit Disorder in adults often look different than in children.
-As you read through the list of symptoms below, you’ll notice that many of these symptoms might apply to anyone, and do not necessarily constitute a medical diagnosis of ADD/ADHD.
+As you read through the list of symptoms below, you’ll notice that many of these symptoms might apply to anyone, and do not necessarily constitute a medical diagnosis of ADHD.
 Such a diagnosis is more important if you’re considering medication.

 Symptoms of ADHD

-A recent ADD article in American Medical News stated: “Long-considered a childhood problem, the condition increasingly is being diagnosed in adults.
+A recent article in American Medical News stated: “Long-considered a childhood problem, the condition increasingly is being diagnosed in adults.
 If untreated, it can lead to trouble with jobs and relationships.”

-ADD/ADHD symptoms can lead to many issues.
+ADHD symptoms can lead to many issues.
 They can strain your family relationships as well as those at work.
 They can cause career issues and trouble keeping a job.
 Financial problems can occur from that and issues with unpaid bills, late fees, lost paperwork, or debt due to impulsive spending.
 Health issues such as substance abuse, chronic stress and tension, low self esteem, compulsive eating and anxiety can also occur.
-Symptoms include:

 Disorganization and Forgetfulness